hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-010s-h.md

 This stick supports dual boot.

-`k0` and `r0` respectively contain the kernel and firmware of the first image, while `k1` and `r1` respectively contain the kernel and the firmware of the second one.
+`k0` and `r0` respectively contain kernel and firmware of the first image, while `k1` and `r1` contain kernel and firmware of the second one.

 ## Serial